ingo/ingo.github.io/_recipes/sourdough_bread_nyt.md

 ### Directions

-#### Day 1: Prepare Starter
+Day 1: Prepare Starter

 1. The yeast and bacteria in your starter become sluggish in the cool environment of your refrigerator.
 They must be energized through successive feedings, a process called refreshing, to be active enough to raise the dough.
 2. Cover the container, and let sit at room temperature until it has at least doubled in volume and its surface teems with sudsy bubbles, 10 to 12 hours, depending on your kitchen’s temperature.
 3. Feed your starter a second time.
 Once the starter has doubled in size (the evening of the first day), discard all but 20 grams of starter.
 To the 20 grams of starter, add 100 grams of water, then mix and incorporate another 100 grams of white flour.
 Cover and set aside at room temperature to be used in your dough the next day.
 4. Feed your starter (refreshing).
 In the morning, three days before you plan to serve your bread (Friday morning, for example, for loaves on Sunday), pull your starter from the refrigerator and decant 20 grams of it into a clean, clear container.
 Return any remaining starter to the refrigerator for future use.
 Stir in 100 grams of room-temperature tap water until the starter is evenly dispersed, then stir in 100 grams of white flour until you have a smooth paste.

-#### Day 2: Mix and Rest Your Dough
+Day 2: Mix and Rest Your Dough

-The bulk of your work occurs on this day, so you’ll want to set aside some time to tend to your dough.
-Depending on environmental conditions, your dough may take anywhere from five to nine hours to finish its rises.
-It’s not active time, but you’ll want to stay close to keep an eye on it.

 1. If starter is the life force of bread, then the stretchy strands known as gluten are its backbone.
 When two proteins in flour come into contact with water, gluten forms a network inside the dough, trapping the gas produced by the yeast.
 To build lots of gluten from the get-go, bakers employ a technique known as autolyse, in which flour and water are mixed and left to rest, usually before adding the starter.
 During autolyse, gluten bonds form that create the basic structure of the dough.
 As little as 30 minutes of autolyse can be effective, but generally speaking a couple of hours is optimal.
 It will give your gluten a head start and decrease the amount of mixing down the line.
 2. Mix together flour and water and let sit (autolyse).
 Early on the second day, weigh 700 grams of white bread flour and 300 grams of whole-wheat or whole-grain rye or spelt flour (or a blend) in a large mixing bowl.
 Mix to combine.
 Weigh out 750 grams of lukewarm tap water (about 90 degrees) and add to the flours.
 Mix gently with a clean hand or a flexible bench scraper until all the flours are hydrated and no dry spots remain.
 Cover with a damp dish towel, and let sit at least 30 minutes while you wait until your starter is ready (see Step 2).